Carl Joachim Friedrich: World War II and Cold War: 1941–1984

 Friedrich had joined the ranks of Harvard scholars who despised communist attempts to establish a classless society.
-In 1939 Friedrich first published a barrage of communism, and in the course of World War II Friedrich developed fierce convictions on the Soviet Union.
+In 1939 Friedrich first published a critique of communism, and in the course of World War II Friedrich developed fierce convictions on the Soviet Union.
 He regarded the Soviet Union as the mortal enemy of democracies.
 Friedrich maintained that by abolishing all separation of power in the quest for social utopia the Soviet Union would enslave the entire world.
 In Friedrich's mind, mass politics had to be reigned in by responsible elites and constitutional democracy.

 Friedrich was determined to put Harvard University into the service of the democratic state and in 1946 he joined Talcott Parsons, Edward S. Mason, Edwin O. Reischauer and other Harvard faculty members to design a new academic program with courses in international economics, diplomacy, and state administration.
-Friedrich taught the first program on China and Japan, as well as Korea and the Philippines, two nations that had emerged out of the Japanese empire.
+Friedrich taught the first program on China and Japan, as well as Korea and the Philippines, two nations that had emerged from the Japanese empire.
 When the United States entered World War II Friedrich helped found the School of Overseas Administration to train officers in military government work.
-Between 1943 to 1946 Friedrich served as the director of the School and was a member of the Executive Committee of the Council for Democracy, which worked to convince the American people of the necessity for fighting totalitarianism and published pamphlets on liberal democracy.
+Between 1943 and 1946 Friedrich served as the director of the school and was a member of the executive committee of the Council for Democracy, which worked to convince the American people of the necessity for fighting totalitarianism and published pamphlets on liberal democracy.

 In 1946 the Military Governor of Germany, General Lucius D. Clay, appointed Friedrich as Constitutional and Governmental Affairs Adviser, a position Friedrich held until 1949.
 Friedrich traveled to Allied-occupied Germany and helped to draft the constitutions of the German federal states Bavaria, Baden, and Hesse.
 In 1948 Friedrich helped draft the German constitution, known as Basic Law for the Federal Republic of Germany.
 Friedrich enshrined in these constitutions the teachings of Johannes Althusius on federalism and local autonomy in an effort to create a decentralized regime where federal states had authority over taxation, education, and cultural policy.
-To this end, Friedrich also enshrined in the constitution of the Federal Republic of Germany that the members of the upper house (Bundesrat would be appointed by the parliaments of the federal states (Landtag).
+To this end, Friedrich also enshrined in the constitution of the Federal Republic of Germany that the members of the upper house (Bundesrat) would be appointed by the parliaments of the federal states (Landtag).